 The university campus is close to Guildford town centre, where there are hundreds of places to shop, eat and drink.
 The town itself is compact, with everything in easy walking distance.

-Guildford is a home to the arts with three theaters, art galleries and G Live music venue; and the town welcomes a multi-arts comedy festival, literature festival and science festival every year.
+Guildford is a home to the arts with three theatres, art galleries and G Live music venue; and the town welcomes a multi-arts comedy festival, literature festival and science festival every year.

-Complete applications must include a CV, the transcript of the bachelor’s degree translated by a certified professional, the results obtained from the IELTS test, as well as a personal statement.
-The Study Experience team assists many students in writing their personal statements and advises them on the best IELTS preparation programmes.
-Note that you must have obtained at least a fairly good grade (11-12 / 20 average) at the baccalaureate, and have passed the IELTS exam with an overall 6.5 and 6 in each component (reading, writing, listening, speaking) out of 9 for undergraduate and postgraduate students.
+Complete applications must include; a CV, a translated baccalaureate transcript, IELTS results and a personal statement.
+The Study Experience team assists students in writing their personal statements and directs them towards the most relevant IELTS preparation programme according to their level and needs.
+Regarding English entry requirements for the University of Surrey, students must have obtained at least a fairly good grade (11-12 / 20 average) in the baccalaureate, and have passed the IELTS exam with an overall 6.5 and 6 in each component (reading, writing, listening, speaking) out of 9 for undergraduate and postgraduate students.

 You’re preference has been saved